 Step 6 – Join a community that prays, for mutual support

 That’s one of the reasons for being part of a church and it’s one of the reasons for praying with others.
 We seem to be created to be in a community with others.
-You may be surprised to hear that when our chief prayer agent was a novice in a community of nuns, she had little teaching on prayer.
+You may be surprised to hear that when Michelle was a novice in a community of nuns, she had little teaching on prayer.
 She did have access to a wonderful library and read extensively about prayer, but no one taught her what to do.
 The nuns’ way was to get on with living a balanced life of prayer, worship, work, rest and fellowship.
-They prayed alone and worshipped together every day, and allowed God to teach them according to God's purpose.
+They prayed alone and worshipped together every day, and allowed God to teach them according to his purpose.
 They expected the novices to learn to pray not by being taught but by experiencing prayer, together, and by learning to love one another in community.

-There are often people using the Discovering Prayer website to pray, praying together even though far apart geographically.
+There are often people using the Discovering Prayer website to pray – praying together even though far apart geographically.
 It has been our experience that this sense of praying together is one of the key aspects of what we offer to everyone.